 Andrew Goodman: It's all good, but I'm a fan of advanced forms of ad testing.
 I suppose that *assumes* tight groupings.
 Whether it be improved granularity or better ad response, I'm greedy.
 I want to win twice: I want account improvements to have a shot at improving *both* CTR and conversion rates.
 When you can do that, there is no better feeling.

 Brad Geddes: We take a simple 3 step approach:

 Those steps being said; there are times that we find widely varying CTRs by geography.
 In cases like this, we might rework the campaign's geographic organization and associated ad copies.
-There are other cases where the keyword does not do well in the ad copy, and we use the tilde command or google sets (my SEL article here addressing these tools) to rework the ad copy.
+There are other cases where the keyword does not do well in the ad copy, and we use the tilde command or google sets to rework the ad copy.

 Dave Davis: If it's just a small subset of keywords/ads with a low quality score, it's nearly always a CTR issue.
 In the majority of cases, it's simply a matter of pulling the keywords out of the ad group, creating a new adgroup (or more) for them and carefully crafting and testing a new, more relevant ad.
 This can take time and money as it usually entails bidding higher on the new ad to get the exposure which in turn gets the CTR up.
 Over time, the quality score improves with the CTR.
 If this proves fruitless, it's possible that Google has determined that this keyword is not relevant at all and this problem may be effecting all advertisers, not just you.

 George Michie: Tighter groupings with appropriate and compelling ad text is the most effective fix.
 Small tweaks to the ad text is generally a waste of time.
 Finding a compelling “why shop here?” message matters, targeted text matters, promotional offer copy should be tested.